 Right and wrong

-More directly, Dave’s description (gleaned from one of his other online talks) of what entrepreneurs should do to raise money sounds like that of a tribal medicine man selling a new alternative medicine that only he knows where to find.
-Hardly an answer for venture investing that would yield outlier returns compatible with an 80% greenfield of innovation.
+More directly, Dave’s description (gleaned from one of his other online talks) of what entrepreneurs should do to raise money sounds like a tribal medicine man selling a new alternative medicine that only he knows where to find.
+It is hardly an answer for venture investing that would yield outlier returns compatible with an 80% greenfield of innovation.

 Let me explain: